The Harlem Premiere of A Hug for Harlem:

 About A Hug for Harlem

 Scott drew his inspiration from prolific Harlem Renaissance writers, such as Countee Cullen, Zora Neale Hurston and Wallace Thurman.
 This piece will take you on a heartrending journey from the Jim Crow era through the Great Migration and to the Harlem Renaissance.
-Grammy-awarding winning conductor John McLaughlin Williams will join as a special guest, conductor Grammy-nominated pianist Joseph Joubert will join us as a special guest pianist, virtuoso harpist Ashley Jackson will join as soloist as well, and Terrance McKnight of WQXR will be the host and orator.
+Grammy-awarding winning conductor John McLaughlin Williams will join as a special guest conductor, Grammy Award winning pianist/conductor Joseph Joubert will join us as a special guest solo pianist, Dr. Ashley Jackson will join as harp soloist as well, and Terrance McKnight of WQXR will be the evening's host and orator.

 The Harlem Chamber Players is an ethnically diverse collective of professional musicians dedicated to bringing high-caliber, affordable and accessible live classical music to people in the Harlem community and beyond.
 In addition, The Harlem Chamber Players seek to build an audience for classical music in general through community and educational outreach, as well as through collaborations with Harlem's other arts organizations, schools and cultural institutions.
 The Harlem Chamber Players not only bring live chamber music to underserved neighborhoods in the Harlem community, but also create opportunities for classically trained minority musicians.

 Composers Now celebrates and honors living composers, the diversity of their voices and the significance of their contributions to the cultural fabric of our society.